lurraca/lurraca.github.io/_posts/2018-7-16-Code-Quality-Challenge-PT-2.md

 This is a nice exercise since I am sure that this has been an issue in other projects where everything is part a single system.

+# Day 12 - Investigate your slowest test(s)

+Happily enough only #10 on the top 10 slowests tests for [Cloud Foundry Cloud Controller](https://github.com/cloudfoundry/cloud_controller_ng) is on /services.
+The tests doesn't seems to be doing nothing wrong, the implementation seems to be doing quite a lot.
+I feel that the drive to change the implementation needs to be bigger than this specific tests runs slow (1.7 seconds, which is a lot) in order to dedicate resource to make a change to the implementation specially since this is legacy code that i don't fully have context on.